bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 For partner's preemptive hand to have any value in 3NT, either we expect to run his suit, or we expect to run our own secret suit!
 This is a rip and run!

 I wrote an [article on my Patreon](https://www.patreon.com/posts/evaluating-153703258) about hand evaluation, and how true hand evaluation comes from not counting length or shortness or fractional points, but from experience in trick taking and cardplay.
-All of this is an extension of that.
+Years of getting burnt playing underpowered or inappropriate NTs led to these well-known guidelines.

 ## Bonus Hand
 Captain, take a look at this.
 How would you rate NT vs spades?